magic-dm/digest-webpack/README.md

 # digest-webpack
-A booklet of webpack source code
+A booklet of webpack source code（continuous updating...）